pauline-dca/vtthree/README.md

 # vtthree
+# Tutorial for macOS

 ## Installing - if you don't have them
 1. Install node: https://nodejs.org/en/
 2. Install git: https://git-scm.com/downloads
-3. Install Visual Studio Code (optional, but recommended): https://code.visualstudio.com
+3. Install Visual Studio Code (optional, but recommended): https://code.visualstudio.com or Atom is fine

 ## Git clone
 Select the correct branch in github, and clone the repository in your computer: